iamqt-90/ecourts_solution/README.md

 1. Clone this repository or unzip the given archive.
 2. Set up your Python environment and install the required dependencies.
+3. git clone <repository_url>
+4. cd ecourts-scraper
+5. pip install -r requirements.txt

+---

+## Usage

+Provide case details as prompted or use CLI flags:
+- `--today`: Check for today's listings
+- `--tomorrow`: Check for tomorrow's listings
+- `--causelist`: Download full cause list

+Results are shown in the console and saved as JSON/text files[file:1].

+---

+## Output

+- Console summary of case status, serial number, and court name[file:1]
+- Results and cause list saved in JSON or text formats[file:1]

+---

+## Submission Guidelines

+Submit your work through a public GitHub repo or as a ZIP file, including this README[file:1].

+---

+## Evaluation Criteria

+- Accuracy & completeness of features
+- Code quality & clarity
+- Proper error handling, including for invalid input or network errors[file:1]

+---